dalepercelay/DASS-Fighting-Maddness/docs/APISpec.md

 Restock on Resources (buying health)

 Get Catalog of Animals - GET Method (/catalog/)
 Description: Gets a catalog of all the animals available for purchase.
+Only one user can have an animal at a time - when they get the animal, it is removed from catalog.
 Response:
 {
 	“id”: “integer”